- how we use your information

 If you choose to be referred to a healthcare service, we add your personal details to the answers you have given to create a clinical record.
 We send this securely to the healthcare service that you select.
 By agreeing to be referred to a healthcare professional you agree to this.

-NHS Digital collects all information that can identify you.
-The information is kept for 8 years for audit purposes only and then securely deleted.
+NHS Digital keeps referral information that can identify you for 8 years for clinical audit purposes only.
+It’s then securely destroyed.

 Links to other websites